 – Joseph Wizenbaum, MIT professor, author of “Computer Power & Human Reason”

-Integrated Arts – drama, painting, music, drawing, sculpture, handwork arts and others are integrated into the entire academic curriculum, including mathematics, language arts and the sciences.
+Drama, painting, music, drawing, sculpture, handwork arts and others are integrated into the entire academic curriculum, including mathematics, language arts and the sciences.
 The Waldorf method of education awakens imagination and creative abilities, bringing vitality and wholeness to learning.
 No other educational movement gives such a central role to the use of multiple intelligences and learning through the arts.
 Practicing what is to be learned through the ever-renewing arts enlivens all areas of study.

-The Class Teacher – The same teacher takes the same class of children through eight years of elementary school (grades 1 through 8), teaching all the main subjects.
+The same teacher takes the same class of children through eight years of elementary school (grades 1 through 8), teaching all the main subjects.
 For the teacher, this means time to really know the children and help them unfold their gifts – and the challenge of working with a new curriculum each year, keeping the teacher fresh and growing with their students.
 Special subject teachers round out weekly study.
 The child finds stability and continuing guidance through the relationship of the class teacher over time.

 The morning lesson consists of a two-hour period at the start of each school day in which the main substance of the day is presented.
 The subject, it can be Algebra, Greek history, botany or physics, is taught for a three or four week block, then put aside, often to be continued later in the term, or with smaller practice sessions later in the day.
 This approach gives concentrated, in-depth experience, allows for freshness and enthusiasm, and gives the children time to digest what has been learned before returning to the subject.

 The teacher creates each lesson presentation, and the children illustrate their individual workbooks, recording the substance of their lessons.
 These books encourage self-expression, understanding of the subject, appreciation for beauty and are an important way to integrate art into every subject.
 Through daily practice, each child develops levels of giftedness.
 Such lesson books have been the focus of Waldorf exhibitions at American and European museums.

 The language arts are learned in the same way they originated in human history.
 Men perceived, then pictured, and out of the pictures abstracted signs and symbols.
 First-graders hear stories, draw pictures and discover the letter in the gesture of the picture.
 The process is accompanied by much phonetic work in songs, poems and games that help establish a joyful and living experience of language.
 While different from the current early reader approaches, this time-tested methodology brings lifelong literacy, where early learning levels off.
 Through the grades, texts taken from the rich humanities curriculum provide material for reading practice.

 The sciences are taught experientially.
 The teacher sets up an experiment, calls upon the children to observe, ponder, discuss, then allows them to discover the conclusion.
 Through this process, rigorous, independent thinking and sound judgment are trained.

 Two foreign languages are taught starting in first grade, giving children insights into and facility with other cultures.
 The languages vary by location.